wildfly/quickstart/greeter-spring/README.md

 Author: Marius Bogoevici
 Level: Beginner
 Technologies: Spring MVC, JSP, and JPA 2.0
-Summary: Demonstrates the use of JPA 2.0 and JSP in JBoss Enterprise Application Platform 6 or JBoss AS 7.
+Summary: Demonstrates the use of JPA 2.0 and JSP in WildFly 8.
 Target Product: EAP
 Source: <https://github.com/jboss-jdf/jboss-as-quickstart/>

 What is this?
 -------------

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on WildFly 8.

 When you deploy this example, two users are automatically created for you: emuster and jdoe.
 This data is located in the `src/main/resources/init-db.sql` file.